 - Demi Lovato’s Recent Endorsements

-Demi Lovato: Becoming a Popular Face on TV
+Demi Lovato Biography and Becoming a Popular Face on TV

 Often people don’t know that Demi started her journey into the industry as an actor first.
 From 2007 to 2008, Demi played the role of Charlotte Adams on the Disney short series As the Bell Rings.
 In 2007, Demi also auditioned for the television film Camp Rock and series Sonny with a Chance and bagged both roles.
 While they featured on Sonny with a Chance from 2009, Demi Lovato’s acting ability was described as “very good” by Robert Lloyd of the Los Angeles Times.
 In June 2009, Selena Gomez and Demi Lovato starred in the Princess Protection Program, in which they were Rosie Gonzalez / Princess Rosalinda respectively.
 The Disney film was the fourth highest-rated Disney Channel original movie and premiered with 8.5 million viewers.